publiccodeyml/publiccode.yml/docs/standard/forks.rst

 Forks and variants
 ==================

-As already cited before, a fork may have two different forms based on the final aim.
-As such, in order to make it clear how to handle the `publiccode.yml` in both cases, below we define two different
+A fork may have two different forms based on its final aim.
+As such, in order to make it clear how to handle the ``publiccode.yml`` in both cases, below we define two different
 semantics: technical forks and software variants.

 Technical forks (i.e. to publish patches)